jarell-santella/Flower-Recognition/README.md

 # Flower Recognition Project

 ## Progress:
+- [x] Extract images from directory
-- [ ] Group all images into one dataset
+- [ ] Remove duplicates from dataset
 - [ ] Resize all images to the same dimensions
-- [ ] Remove duplicates from dataset
 - [ ] Scale features
 - [ ] Randomly split the dataset into training, validation, and test data
 - [ ] Create machine learning model